-Low-income Canadian workers who are at least 19 years of age are entitled to a refundable tax credit up to 25%24 of earned income (employment or business income) in excess of a threshold amount, up to an annual limit.
+Under the Canada Workers Benefit, low-income Canadian workers who are at least 19 years of age are entitled to a refundable tax credit up to 26% of earned income (employment or business income) in excess of a threshold amount, up to an annual limit.
 Disabled persons are entitled to a supplement.
 The benefit, which can only be claimed by one spouse, is based on the applicant’s net income in the previous year, family situation and province of residence.
-An individual may apply for an advance payment of one-half of the benefit to which he/she is entitled for the year.25 As of 2019, the benefit will be increased and renamed the Canada Workers Benefit.
+An individual may apply for an advance payment of one-half of the benefit to which he/she is entitled for the year24.

-The work premium is a refundable credit comparable to the federal working income tax benefit that is granted to Quebec residents who receive work income, i.e. employment or business income, of at least $2,400 for a single person or a head of a single-parent family, or at least $3,600 for a couple, whether or not they have children.
-The credit is granted to the extent the individual files a tax return for the year and the amount is determined based on the family situation and the individuals’s income.26 An application for advance payment may be made for part of the premium provided certain conditions are met.
+The work premium is a refundable credit comparable to the federal Canada Workers Benefit that is granted to Quebec residents who receive work income, i.e. employment or business income, of at least $2,400 for a single person or a head of a single-parent family, or at least $3,600 for a couple, whether or not they have children.
+The credit is granted to the extent the individual files a tax return for the year and the amount is determined based on the family situation and the individual’s income25.
+An application for advance payment may be made for part of the premium provided certain conditions are met.

 Individuals with a severely limited capacity for employment can benefit from the Adapted Work Premium, which is calculated using more flexible parameters than the Work Premium.
 Moreover, a supplement is added for long-term recipients giving up last-resort financial assistance during labour market integration.
 A full-time student can only benefit from the work premium if he/she is the parent of a child with whom her/she resides.

 Households subject to a decrease of their work premium due to an increase in their income from work can benefit from some tax relief under to the tax shield (see Section II).